-Core Tip: Tissues in hepatocellular carcinoma (HCC) or hepatocyte malignant transformation can express and secrete a variety of molecules with specific biomarkers or oncogenic antigens into blood.
-These biomarkers not only contribute to the diagnosis or prognosis of HCC, they but also might become the molecular-targets for HCC therapy under developing or clinical trials.
-This article reviews the recent novel progressions of some emerging biomarkers in basic studies or clinical trials for HCC immunotherapy.
+Core Tip: Tissues in hepatocellular carcinoma (HCC) or hepatocyte malignant transformation can express and secrete a variety of molecules such as specific biomarkers or oncogenic antigens into blood.
+These biomarkers not only contribute to the diagnosis or prognosis of HCC, but may also become molecular targets for HCC therapy under developing or clinical trials.
+This article reviews the recent novel progress of some emerging biomarkers in basic studies or clinical trials for HCC immunotherapy.

 INTRODUCTION

-The prevention, early monitoring or diagnosis and accurate or effectively treatment of hepatocellular carcinoma (HCC) are still urgent medical problems[1,2].
-Occurrence of HCC is mainly associated with chronic persistent infection of hepatitis B virus (HBV) or hepatitis C virus (HCV), chemical carcinogens intake, and nonalcoholic fatty liver disease (NAFLD)[3].
+The prevention, early monitoring or diagnosis and accurate or effective treatment of hepatocellular carcinoma (HCC) are still urgent medical problems[1,2].
+The occurrence of HCC is mainly associated with chronic persistent infection of hepatitis B virus (HBV) or hepatitis C virus (HCV), intake of chemical carcinogens, and nonalcoholic fatty liver disease (NAFLD)[3].
 In the past decade, NAFLD has become a leading cause of chronic hepatitis and liver cirrhosis, as well as an important risk factor for HCC[4].
 Innate and adaptive immunity play a pivotal role in determining tumor control vs progression.
-Genomic instability and abnormal signaling in the setting of chronic liver inflammation that promotes fibrogenesis and angiogenesis lead to tumorigenesis, along with how they may be exploited in the development of novel therapeutics[5].
-The activation of oncogenes or HCC-related genes, inactivation of anti-oncogenes or activation of some oncogenes during the embryonic period can induce malignant transformation of hepatocytes[5], many kinds of specific markers can be expressed, and then secreted into blood in the process of initiation, promotion and evolution[1].
+Genomic instability and abnormal signaling in the setting of chronic liver inflammation that promotes fibrogenesis and angiogenesis lead to tumorigenesis, and it is necessary to determine how they may be exploited in the development of novel therapeutics[5].
+The activation of oncogenes or HCC-related genes, inactivation of anti-oncogenes or activation of some oncogenes during the embryonic period can induce malignant transformation of hepatocytes[5], many types of specific markers can be expressed, and then secreted into blood during the process of initiation, promotion and evolution[1].
 Notably, HCC oncoimmunology depends on diverse genetic and environmental factors that together shape cancer-promoting inflammation and immune dysfunction-critical processes that control HCC malignant progression and response to therapy[6,7].

-Nowdays, HCC is still treated mainly by surgery operation, with auxiliary vascular embolization, radio frequency, radiotherapy, chemotherapy, and biological therapy[8,9].
-Application of multikinase inhibitor sorafenib can prolong the median survival of HCC patients.
-However, the efficacy for HCC treatment remains unsatisfactory because of tumor metastasis or postoperative occurrence[10,11].
+Currently, HCC is still treated mainly by surgery, with auxiliary vascular embolization, radio frequency, radiotherapy, chemotherapy, and biological therapy[8,9].
+Application of the multikinase inhibitor sorafenib can prolong the median survival of HCC patients.
+However, its efficacy in HCC treatment remains unsatisfactory due to tumor metastasis or postoperative occurrence[10,11].
 Undoubtedly, the integration of data obtained from both preclinical models and human studies can help to accelerate the identification of robust predictive biomarkers of response to targeted or immune- therapy[12,13].
-HCC tissues express the specific antigens such as the key molecules of HCC-related signal pathways, growth factors and receptors, vascular endothelial growth factor (VEGF)，and the products of oncogenes that some mediated tumor progression and could be potential molecular-targeted for anti-cancer therapy with highly specificity and application prospects[14,15].
-This review presents new advances of few promising carcinoembryonic biomarkers for HCC immunotherapy on basic studies or clinical trials.
+HCC tissues express specific antigens such as the key molecules of HCC-related signal pathways, growth factors and receptors, vascular endothelial growth factor (VEGF), and the products of oncogenes that mediated tumor progression and could be potential molecular targets for anti-cancer therapy with high specificity and application prospects[14,15].
+This review presents new advances in a few promising carcinoembryonic biomarkers for HCC immunotherapy from basic studies or clinical trials.

 ALPHA-FETOPROTEIN

-A glycoprotein of alpha-fetoprotein (AFP) synthesized from fetal liver or HCC tissues[16], consisting of 609 single-chain amino acid polypeptides and containing 24 Leading signal points (9 ~ 10 amino acid) residues located in three N-terminal domains, the major histocompatibility complex (MHC) class I or II molecules recognize these precursor signals and present them to CD4+ T cells and CD8+ T cells, the activated T cells recognize the body’s immunodominant or sub-immunodominant epitopes[17].
+A glycoprotein of alpha-fetoprotein (AFP) synthesized from fetal liver or HCC tissues[16], consisting of 609 single-chain amino acid polypeptides and containing 24 leading signal points (9 ~ 10 amino acid) residues located in three N-terminal domains, the major histocompatibility complex (MHC) class I or II molecules recognize these precursor signals and present them to CD4+ T cells and CD8+ T cells, and the activated T cells recognize the body’s immunodominant or sub-immunodominant epitopes[17].
 Amino acid peptide sequences and immunogenicity of human AFP epitopes are shown in Table 1.
-These immunogenic or sub-immunogenic AFP peptide chains could play an immunemodulatory role in human, having the function and ability of polypeptide vaccine, and could induce or stimulate the anti-AFP specific immune responses.
+These immunogenic or sub-immunogenic AFP peptide chains could play an immunomodulatory role in humans, as they have the function and ability of a polypeptide vaccine, and could induce or stimulate anti-AFP specific immune responses.